 Please note: Members, you must be logged in to pay your program fee.

 Log on to iCrew

 Participation in an adult program requires a program fee in addition to annual club membership dues.

-$415 for Adult Membership.
-Click here to become a member
+Annual MRC Membership Dues - Click here to become a member

 A special membership rate for local college/university students is also available.
 Additional eligibility requirements apply.
 Please contact Jen Sowins for more information.

 developing/improving sweep and sculling skills, practicing/racing in boats of varying sizes, and

-See you on the Water!
+See you on the water!